harry0816web/NYCU-Intro-to-AI-final-project/README.md

 We used the [Kitchen Computer Vision Project](https://universe.roboflow.com/nizarbtk/kitchen-cjfwg) dataset because the ingredients that are more commonly used in our daily life.

 ## Main Approach
+### 1. Ingredient Detection

+*Baseline – YOLOv5s Pre-trained Model*

+As our starting point, we used the pre-trained YOLOv5s model without any fine-tuning.
+We tested its performance on 10 real-world photos of ingredients laid out on a table.

+*Our Approach – Fine-tuned YOLOv8s Model*

+We fine-tuned a YOLOv8s pre-trained model using a custom dataset composed of commonly seen food ingredients.
+The dataset was collected from Roboflow and labeled using the YOLO format.

+To enhance generalization, we applied multiple augmentation techniques such as Mosaic, MixUp, Copy-Paste, rotation, and scaling.

+### 2. Recipe Generation

+*Baseline – Gemini API without Prompt Engineering*

+We initially passed detected ingredients directly into Gemini , resulting in unstructured and generic recipe outputs.

+*Our Approach – Gemini with Prompt Engineering + Function Calling*

+We applied prompt engineering to guide Gemini in generating structured recipes, and used prompt personalization to tailor responses based on user preferences.
+Function calling was also integrated to dynamically retrieve user data, making the generation process more consistent, personalized, and extensible.

 ## Application
 In the application directory, you will find our application: a website that can convert ingredient images into detailed step-by-step recipes.